- FUNDAMENTAL PRINCIPLE #1 OF CREATIVE REAL ESTATE

 This is why you need a professional.
 If you are not a seasoned investor or real estate broker or real estate tax expert, I hope by now you are clear you need to involve one or more of these experts in working with you.
 It is worth the extra eyes on your contract to be sure that, as part of creating net benefits, you win as well as the other party.
 Even if you are a seasoned investor, subtle changes in the deal could put you at risk in the deal in unexpected ways.
 It is best to work with qualified and experienced advisors every time.

-In this book, we will not spend time dealing with the history of financing since the Napoleonic era, or the philosophical examination of the intrinsic nature of financing, or even my personal opinions about financing in the various parts of the world.
-This is a book about real deal creative financing techniques.
-It is designed to give you tools to close deals when regular financing cannot.
+- In our trainings, we will not spend time dealing with the history of financing since the Napoleonic era, or the philosophical examination of the intrinsic nature of financing, or even my personal opinions about financing in the various parts of the world.
+Our trainings and materials are about real-deal creative financing techniques.
+It is designed to give you tools to close transactions when regular financing cannot.